 Some doctors will be happy if the placenta is 2cms (20mm) from the os (cervix).
 Other doctors prefer it to be 3cms (30mm) from the opening.

 Given the variation in measurements, if you want to have a vaginal birth, you should definitely be given the opportunity.

-If you are told your placenta is low, first find out the distance between the placenta and the cervix.
+If you’re told your placenta’s low, first find out from your doctor the distance between the placenta and the os.